takeoff-env/takeoff/README.md

 ## Creating new environments

-Currently there are two blueprints:
+Unofficially there are two blueprints:

 * The default blueprint ([takeoff-blueprint-basic](https://github.com/takeoff-env/takeoff-blueprint-basic) is installed as the `default` environment in the `env` folder and `basic` in the `blueprints` folder.